FoundCompBio-Spr24/IntroToPython_Week5/README.md

 - How long are the sequences?
 - Are the sequences the same length?
+- Convert the DNA sequences to equivalent RNA sequences (T -> U).
 - What are the frequencies of the four nucleotides in each sequence?
 - At how many positions do the sequences differ?
+- Generate the reverse complement of each sequence.
 ```

 ## Additional Python Resources